AlecAivazis/graphql-over-kafka/docs/source/intro/api.rst

     python3 api.py runserver --port 8001

 And visit the `/graphiql` endpoint like before.
-You should be able to see your other services as queryable nodes in the api.
+You should be able to see your other services as queryable nodes in the api as well as some mutations to handle the internal state of our model services.